-Computer and information technology (IT) professionals made a median salary of $91,250 in May 2020, according to the US Bureau of Labor Statistics (BLS) .
-That’s significantly more than the median salary for all occupations, which was $41,950.
+Computer and information technology (IT) professionals in the US made a median salary of $97,430 in May 2021, according to the US Bureau of Labor Statistics (BLS) .
+That’s significantly more than the $45,760 average salary for all occupations.

 Network/cloud engineer: $118,750